Alcohol Withdrawal Symptoms & Treatment

 - Adrenergic medications (e.g., beta blockers, clonidine), which can help to manage some of the autonomic symptoms of withdrawal, such elevated blood pressure and rapid pulse.

-A treatment plan for alcoholism involves more than just detox, as the detox stage primarily addresses the physical symptoms of withdrawal; it does not address the underlying reasons that you developed an alcohol addiction in the first place.
+A treatment plan for alcohol use disorder involves more than just detox, as the detox stage primarily addresses the physical alcohol withdrawal symptoms; it does not address the underlying reasons that you developed an alcohol addiction in the first place.
 If you do not address these underlying reasons, you can easily relapse and resume your old habits.